Atlantic City High School teacher accused of improper relationship with ex-student

-MAYS LANDING — An Atlantic City High School teacher is accused of having an inappropriate relationship with a former student, the Atlantic County Prosecutor's Office said on Friday.
+An Atlantic City High School teacher is accused of having an inappropriate relationship with a former student, the Atlantic County Prosecutor's Office said Friday.

 Scalfaro teaches social studies at the school, according to its staff directory.

 Scalfaro is said to have engaged with the student inappropriately both on and off campus.
-He has been taken to the Atlantic County jail, the Prosecutor's Office said.
+He is being held in the Atlantic County jail.

+The investigation is ongoing.
+Anyone with additional information can contact the Prosecutor's Office at 609-909-7800 or acpo.org.

 Contact Eric Conklin: